Certificate in Core Public Health Concepts

 - Excellent English writing skills (must be able to make and support an argument);

 - Resume or CV including relevant education and/or experience in a health or social science related field-includes volunteer experience (minimum of 3 years preferred);

 - Transcripts (official or unofficial) required for your highest degree earned and relevant completed coursework.
 Please indicate degree and date received.
 Also include transcripts that demonstrate any relevant coursework for quantitative competencies;

 We accept applications for enrollment in the program in the fall and spring terms.
-The deadline to apply for fall 2013 is May 1, 2013; the deadline to apply for spring 2014 is Dec.
-1, 2013.
+The deadline to apply for spring 2015 is November 18, 2014 (application opens September 2).
+The deadline to apply for fall 2015 is May 19, 2015 (application opens December 9, 2014).
 Please note there are limited spaces available in the program.
 Thus, applying early will provide a better opportunity for admission.

-For information on tuition rates, please consult the UNC Finance Office‘s tuition rates document (page 9–Off-campus Programs).
+For more information regarding tuition rates, please consult the UNC Finance Office‘s tuition rates document (page 9–Off-campus Programs).

-For additional information about the Online Certificate in Core Public Health Concepts program, please contact faculty director Bill Sollecito at Certificates@unc.edu or Michele Fulton at 919.843.5758.:
+For additional information about the Online Certificate in Core Public Health Concepts program, please go to the Certificate FAQ page or contact faculty director Bill Sollecito at Certificates@unc.edu or Michele Fulton at 919.843.5758.